The Regular Lines of Antigen-Antibody

 ELISA versions, where specific capture antibodies are coated to the

-viral infections.
+wells of the microtiter plates, are widely used for diagnosing viral infections.
 The sensitivity will be determined by the frequency

 of hits between capture antibodies and antigens, or actually the